Beth Fezio, DNP, Dean

 - complete ENGL 1003 and ENGL 1013 with a minimum grade of C-.

-- complete the nursing foundation (core) courses with grades of “C” or higher taken under the faculty at Southern Wesleyan University.
+- complete the nursing foundation courses and required nursing elective with minimum grades of “C-” and a cumulative 2.00 GPA taken under the faculty at Southern Wesleyan University.

 - satisfactorily participate in all required School of Nursing and University assessment activities.